Cymbidium hookerianum

 Cymbidium hookerianum (common name Hooker's Cymbidium) is a species of orchid found in India, China, and Vietnam.
 It is distributed widely in Bhutan, especially in the cool temperate forests.

 Description

 Cymbidium hookerianum is a species of medium to large size orchid, which prefers cold weather.
 It is epiphytic with an ovoid pseudobulb, elongated with ligulate, acuminate, and articulated leaves.
 It blooms in a solid inflorescence, sheathed at the base, hanging and arched, 75 cm long, apical with triangular floral bracts and bearing 6 to 15 flowers, 14 cm long.
-It has a very fragrant and long-lasting oder.
+It has a very fragrant and long-lasting odor.
 Flowering occurs in late winter and spring.

 Distribution and habitat

 It is distributed throughout Nepal, Bhutan, and Sikkim on steep river banks in dense and humid forests or oak forests, always at heights of 1600 to 2400 meters.

 Taxonomy

 Cymbidium hookerianum was described by Heinrich Gustav Reichenbach and published in The Gardeners' Chronicle & Agricultural Gazette in 1866.